Today you're going to learn all the potential benefits of CBD and CBD oil.

 Full-spectrum CBD oil has two main benefits compared to other types of CBD oil.

-The first benefit of full-spectrum CBD oil is that it contains various other beneficial hemp-derived compounds that are associated with benefits as well.
+The first benefit of full-spectrum CBD oil is that it has various other beneficial hemp-derived compounds.

 For example: